IgrikXD/WSPR-beacon/Firmware/README.md

 > [!NOTE]
 >This is an optional step, you can skip it.
 I recommend using this firmware if you encounter issues with the device's functionality when using the main wspr-beacon firmware.

-This firmware checks the correctness of the SI5351 IC initialization, the correctness of the serial connection with the GPS module, and the correctness of GPS data synchronization.
+This firmware checks the correctness of the LEDs initialization (_visual inspection_), SI5351 IC initialization, the correctness of the serial connection with the GPS module, and GPS data synchronization.

 To get a report on the hardware functionality, upload the firmware, open the "_Tools_" -> "_Serial Monitor_" in the Arduino IDE, and turn on the device.